DelphiPackageManager/DPM/docs/dspec.md

 When creating a package using the dpm pack command, \$ delimited tokens in the dspec file's `metadata` node will be replaced with values that come from either the project file, or the -properties argument of the pack command.

-To use the values from the project file, use the pack command with the dproj file rather than the the dspec file.
+To use the values from the project file, use the pack command with the dproj file rather than the dspec file.
 The dspec file and dproj file must live in the same folder, with the same name.

-Values provided on the command line will overrided any values taken from the dproj.
+Values provided on the command line will override any values taken from the dproj.

-TODO : Define actual tokens when implemented.
+TODO: Define actual tokens when implemented.

 | **Token**         | **Value source** | **Value**                          |
 | ----------------- | ---------------- | ---------------------------------- |